StevenLambion/SwiftDuxNavigation/README.md

     ```

 ## Navigating the application
-To navigate the application, use a `RouteLink` view, the `currentRoute` environment value, or dispatch a `NavigationAction`.

 ### RouteLink
-A view that navigate to a new route relative to the containing view when the user taps it.
+This is similar to a SwiftUI NavigationLink, and can be used just like one.
+It navigates to a new route relative to the containing view when the user taps it.

 ```swift
 // Pass a single path parameter or component.